Protect your assets from possible market and technology risks

 Smart Contract Exploit

 Malicious actors are burning the midnight oil to profit from smart contract vulnerabilities and possible exploits such as flash loan attacks.
-We've witnessed numerous smart contract exploits even after having gone through an extensive audit from renowned audit firms.
+As we've seen in the past, smart contract vulnerabilities have been exploited on several protocols, even after thorough audits by well-known and trustworthy auditing firms.

-Due to the irreversible nature of cryptocurrency transfers, there has been an immense rise in phishing attacks since the last decade.
-The trick these malicious actors employ is copying a feature or page of a popular website, wallet, or exchange to make it look the same.
+Due to the irreversible nature of cryptocurrency transfers, phishing attempts have exploded in popularity over the previous decade.
+The trick these malicious actors use is to spoof a famous website, wallet, or exchange by replicating a feature or page.

 These URLs are delivered to uneducated individuals through email or messaging app, tricking them into inputting their credentials, mnemonic, seed phrase, or private keys.
 The fraudulent actors then totally drain the wallet's funds.
 How to Recognize and Avoid Phishing Scams?